Hospital Retirement Benefits and Understanding What's Available

 $22,500 x .35 = $7,875

 If you instead chose to fund a traditional 403(b), there would be a tax deferral on the contribution.
-The tax deferral would be same as the tax assessed on the Roth 403(b), which is $7,875, so the gross cost to contribute $22,500 to a traditional 403(b) is $14,625
+The tax deferral would be same as the tax assessed on the Roth 403(b), which is $7,875, so we can subtract the tax from the contribution to arrive at the gross cost to contribute $22,500 to a traditional 403(b) is $14,625.

 $22,500 - $7,875 = $14,625